 I've always had writing on my mind.
 When I was a little girl, I would make up my own stories about places I wanted to visit or about the people in my neighborhood.
 I was raised as an only child, but I don't remember ever feeling lonely.
 My imagination was my company.
 As many people know, dreams easily get put on the back burner.
-It is easy to get caught up in the, "boy meets girl", "boy marries girl", etc...
+It is easy to get caught up in the, "Boy meets girl", "Boy marries girl", etc...
 You find your world consumed with school plays, Girl Scout meetings, and dance classes.
-I'm going to be 46 on my next birthday and time doesn't seem to be slowing down.
-I, sadly, lost my wonderful husband earlier this year.
-My daughters are grown and out of the house.
-I think it is finally my time.
+I'm 50, and time doesn't seem to be slowing down.
+I lost my husband in 2016.
+My daughters are grown and out of the house I think it is finally my time.

-I've had numerous jobs over the years.
-I've worked in the nursing field, sold real estate, worked in an abuse shelter, and have even been your neighborhood Avon lady.
-I went back to college and recently received my degree.
+I've had numerous jobs over the years I've worked in the nursing field, sold real estate, worked in an abuse shelter, and have even been your neighborhood Avon lady.
+I went back to college and recently earned my degree.
 I'm happily avoiding the "empty nest" syndrome.
-No matter what I've done, I always, mentally, come back to writing.
+No matter what I've done, mentally, writing always beckons.
 Now I have time to invest in perfecting my prose.